NikoSeanPascual/calculator-website/README.md

 ---

 ## 🚧 Future updates
+1. Animations ✅ **added in 04/05/26**
-1. More Conversions
+2. More Conversions
    - Square metters to square feet
    - Kilobytes(**Kb**) to Megabyte(**Mb**)
    - Kilometer Per Hour(**KPH**) to Miles Per Hour (**MPH**)
-2. Theme Toggle - button that turns the backroubnd from light to dark theme
+3. Theme Toggle - button that turns the backroubnd from light to dark theme ✅ **added in 04/05/26**
-3. UI/UX enhancements
+4. UI/UX enhancements
    - Clear All button
    - Keyboard Shortcuts:
       * **Enter** to trigger conversion